NeuroJSON/bjdata/Binary_JData_Specification.md

 Introduction
 ------------------------------

-The Javascript Object Notation (JSON) format is ubiquitously used in today's web and native applications.
+The JavaScript Object Notation (JSON) format is ubiquitously used in today's web and native applications.
 JSON offers numerous advantages, including simplicity, human- and machine-readability, and versatility, with a large toolchain ecosystem ranging from numerous parsers to highly efficient